cullylarson/wp-deploy-database-sync/README.md

 ## Dependencies

-* The following command-line commands must be available on the source machine.
+* The following shell commands must be available on the source machine.
 You'll get a `RuntimeException` if they aren't.
     * `mysqldump`
     * `gzip`

-* The following command-line commands must be available on the destination machine.
+* The following shell commands must be available on the destination machine.
 You'll get a `RuntimeException` if they aren't.
     * `mysql`
     * `gunzip`